'Diego lives on': Argentines pray for Maradona on anniversary of his death

 Maradona, often compared to Brazilian legend Pelé, gained an unusual level of adoration despite - or perhaps strengthened by - his own personal struggles.
 He has been immortalized in murals, statues and even tattoos inked into fans' skin.

-"The love for Diego has accompanied me since I was little, since childhood," said Gustavo Emanuel Parisi, 35, an artist who paints murals of Diego's portrait.
+"The love for Diego has accompanied me since I was little, since childhood," said Gustavo Emanuel Parisi, 35, an artist who paints murals of Maradona in "honor and gratitude to him."

-"With the love that I have, I came to pay tribute to him with what I can and with what I have, which is this way, making some murals in honor and in gratitude to him."
+Mynor de Leon, 39, a Guatemalan fan of Maradona, had travelled to Buenos Aires to celebrate a bittersweet day - his own birthday and the anniversary of his hero's death.

+"Today is my birthday.
+One year ago, it was one, if not the saddest day in my life," de Leon told Reuters during a visit to a shrine at the Diego Armando Maradona Stadium of Argentinos Juniors, the team where the star first made his name.

+"Maradona was my childhood hero; he brought me joy during tough times."

-(Reporting by Ramiro Scandalo and Reuters TV; Editing by Adam Jourdan and Jonathan Oatis)
+(Reporting by Ramiro Scandalo and Reuters TV; Editing by Adam Jourdan, Jonathan Oatis and Daniel Wallis)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))